 To be happier you need a great night's sleep almost every night.
 So make it a habit that at dinner time you start prepping for bedtime.
 No caffeine, blue lights or sweets.
-Instead, have camomile tea, turn off electronics and read.
+Instead, have camomile tea, turn off electronics, throw on a weighted blanket, and read.
 Do that every night and you’ll be well on your way to much happier days.

 2 - Use Your Strengths Everyday